To find out more information or to become a member

 Come to an event to experience the usefulness of iNetwork or contact one of the team directly.
 This is a public sector partnership that is looking to help and enable the public sector.
 Membership is available to any local public service organisation in the UK and it gives access to a range of benefits including service redesign training, expert intelligence and advice, network and peer support, sector-led workshops and briefings on key policies.

 Collaborating in peer communities is more relevant than ever.
-Innovations spread 13 times fast through peer networks than through media.
-Almost all good ideas come from meetings of minds.
-Inwardly facing organisations are destined to develop more slowly than those that are outwardly facing. iNetwork helps by running 50-60 events a year that are managed as “safe spaces for difficult conversation”.
-We also source solutions to problems (contact us at firstname.lastname@example.org to ask!) and engage with part of Government on behalf of the members of the partnership to a) ask them to explain what they’re doing b) ask them to do it differently.
+Innovations spread faster through peer networks than through media.
+Almost all good ideas come from the meetings of minds.
+Inwardly facing organisations are destined to develop more slowly than those that are outwardly facing. iNetwork helps by running over 50+ events a year that are managed as “safe spaces for difficult conversation”.
+We also source solutions to problems (contact us at email@example.com to ask!) and engage with Government Departments on behalf of the membership to, a) ask them to explain what they’re doing b) ask them to do it differently.